 Are You a Pro at Making Your Connections Feel Good?
 Do You Inspire Them?

 Here’s where the warm fuzzy feelings come into play!
 Teddy bears won’t talk us down from tricky situations, per se, but they are quite good at improving our moods and boosting our spirits.
-So, how do we get to that point in our own relationships?
+So, how do we get to that point when building business relationships of our own?

 For starters, give back to your audience by interacting with them on a meaningful level.
 Acknowledge particularly thoughtful comments on your blog, retweet or respond to relevant feedback on Twitter, and write content that motivates them to take action.
 I’m much more likely to maintain a relationship with someone if they continually inspire me.
 That’s what friends do.